Maintaining Eligibility

 (1) Refer to Alternative Loan Page for more information.

-(2) Refer to your donor or the Scholarship Handbook.
+(2) Refer to the award donor or the Scholarship Handbook.

-Federal financial aid regulations require us to confirm whether you began attendance in at least one course to establish eligibility for federal student loans.
+Federal financial aid regulations require us to confirm whether a student began attendance in at least one course to establish eligibility for federal student loans.
 Based on the information we receive, adjustments to financial aid awards may be necessary and will likely result in a balance due to the University.

-Instructors will confirm if you began attendance or became academically engaged in your courses through the Howdy portal.
-Instructors may reference any of the following to confirm that you began academic engagement:
+Instructors will confirm if a student began attendance or became academically engaged in courses through Howdy.
+Instructors may reference any of the following to confirm that a student began academic engagement:

 Please note that the following DO NOT constitute attendance for financial aid purposes: